 On the eve of creation, amidst the Bolbol garden,

 Disclosed, the eighth gate of the promised heaven.

 The palace was built by the order of Shah Soleyman in 1669 A.D., and among the existing travelogues, one can find the best description by Chardin about its internal decorations and furniture.
 It was built over a platform of mat foundation surrounded by stone plinths.
 1.3 meters higher than the ground level of the garden, which was originally about 2 meters.
-The built area of Hasht Behesht is 700 square meters that totally gives 1400 square meters building for both floors.
+The built area of Hasht Behesht is 700 square meters that totally gives 1400 square meters of building for both floors.
 It is about 14 meters high with an octagonal natural lighting system in its central part.
 One of the most considerable specifications is the extraordinary extrovert façade of the palace.
-For example, when you stroll around it, you find many specifications and unique characteristics such as: an elaborate and fantastic atmosphere originally made of mud and baked bricks (M.SH).
+For example, when you stroll around it, you find many specifications and unique characteristics such as an elaborate and fantastic atmosphere originally made of mud and baked bricks (M.SH).

 Amidst the Bolbol garden emerged from the essence of the earth.

 Created house of flower, the palace of Bolbol and honor of the mirth.